FuzzyGrim/blog/_posts/posts/2021-09-09-arch-maintenance.md

 journalctl --disk-usage
 ```

 This can be removed using `rm` on `/var/log/journal/` or by `journalctl`.
-You can keep only the latest logs by size limit (e.g. keep only 100Mb of the latest logs):
+You can keep only the latest logs by size limit (e.g. Keep only 100Mb of the latest logs):

 ```
 journalctl --vacuum-size=100M